 - Eyecare professionals opening up online eyewear sites as a separate entity from their brick and mortar location.

-- Mobile platforms will change the way consumers shop.
+- Mobile platforms are changing the way consumers shop.

-- In optical the technology is that the sale is done in the exam room.
-With technology, the patient has the eye exam and in that room, they review different lens options with the Rx, and try on eyewear.
+- In optical, the sale is done in the exam room.
+With technology, the patient has the eye exam in that room, they review different lens options, and they try on eyewear.
 The options are presented, bought, and quickly sent to the lab for production.
 Promote to patients that your practice is the one-stop-shop for both healthcare and product shopping.

-This covers several areas - the personalization of eyewear and targeted marketing.
+This covers several areas - the personalization of eyewear as well as remarketing.

-- Eyecare retailers are doing this via targeted Facebook and Google ads to reach the right consumers.
+- Eyecare retailers post customized, targeted Facebook and Google ads to reach the right consumers.

 - Data is king.
 The more you know about your customers the better.
 Collecting data about each of your patients assists in better target marketing.

-- Personalization of eyewear as well.
+- Personalization of eyewear is increasing.
 Build your own eyewear online, interchangeable temples and lenses, 3D eyewear, and the growth of bespoke eyewear.
 We are also seeing a growth in unique rimless eyewear options as a way to customize the look.

 Loyalty has changed.
-The consumer wants to be rewarded now, not waiting to stack up points in order to recieve something.
-Companies, like Walgreens are allowing customers to rack up points via an app.
+The consumer wants to be rewarded now, not waiting to stack up points in order to receive something.
+Delight your patients and customers with regular freebies.
 Consider value added perks, like coupons and discounts, instead of a point system.

 As the market becomes increasingly more competitive, retailers are looking for products that do not compete with online competition.
 Whether that product is a luxury, personalized, or exclusive all depends on the brand and demographics.

-For retailers to survive, just offereing eye exams may not be enough.
+For retailers to survive, just offering eye exams may not be enough.
 Technology, store experiences, mobile, social media, and product will be crucial to grow over the next few years.
-The important thing now for eyecare professionals is to evaluate what they currently have and look to the future trends as they continue to evolve.